CALL FOR APPLICATIONS

 In Greece, IOM is focusing on responding to the Mediterranean migrant’s crisis, in support of the Greek Government and in cooperation with all other agencies involved.
 IOM currently implements interventions within the areas of emergency, preparedness and response, disaster risk reduction, livelihoods, healthcare and psychosocial assistance, assisted voluntary return of migrants, migration and development, resettlement and repatriation, family reunification, counter human trafficking, assistance to vulnerable migrants.

-Under the overall supervision of the Project Coordinator and the direct supervision of the Shelter Coordinator, the successful candidate will be based at a Shelter in Athens and will have the following responsibilities:
+Under the overall supervision of the National SMS Coordinator, and the direct supervision of the SMS Area Coordinator, the successful candidate will have the following duties and responsibilities:

 Core Functions / Responsibilities:

-10. Perform other related duties that may be assigned.
+10. Perform other related duties as may be assigned.

 Required Qualifications and Experience

-• University degree in Psychology with minimum two years of relevant work experience.
+• University degree from an accredited academic institution with at least one year of relevant work experience.

-• Master’s degree in a related field would be an advantage.
+• Master’s degree in above fields will be considered an advantage.

 Experience and Skills